Agricultural Application

 3. Crop must be marketed commercially.

-4. NURSERY
+4. Nursery

 1. Nurseries should have a state agricultural certificate and occupational license.